EXCLUSIVE-Hollysys management to lead take-private deal at $1.8 bln valuation -sources

 Neither Hollysys nor Wang responded to Reuters requests for comment.
 The Beijing municipal government also did not respond.

+The company's U.S.-listed shares rose more than 10% in premarket trade following news of the plan.

-The planned take-private deal reflects the consortium's view that Hollysys, which was listed in New York in 2008, was undervalued in the U.S. market, the people said.
+The consortium took the view that Hollysys, which was listed in New York in 2008, was undervalued in the U.S. market, the people said.

 Founded in 1993, the company trades at 13 times trailing earnings on the Nasdaq, while its Shanghai-listed peer Zhejiang Supcon Technology 688777.SS has a comparable P/E multiple of 54, according to Refinitiv data.